kathrinlin/customizing-aspnetcore-book/manuscript/11-webhostbuilder.md

 }
 ```

-You are also able to read from the user secrets store with this keys:
+You are also able to read from the user secrets store with this keys set up:

 ```shell
 dotnet user-secrets init